DataSF/datasf.github.io/academy/_posts/2016-03-02-intermediate-excel.md

 title: Intermediate Excel
 course_short_name: Intermediate Excel
 description: >-
-  This classroom based workshop is the second in a series of workshops on Excel offered by the Data Academy.
-It builds on the fundamentals of Excel and introduces more advanced ways to manipulate and format data in spreadsheets.
+  This classroom-based workshop is the second in a series of workshops on Excel offered by the Data Academy.
+It builds on the fundamentals of Excel and introduces more advanced formulas and ways to manipulate and format data in spreadsheets.
 prerequisites: None
-length: 2
+length: 3
 series:
   - Excel
 subjects: